by Dr. R. Turchaninov and Dr. P. Novakovic

 If the patient has Piriformis Muscle Syndrome, he or she can be positioned flat on the stomach.
 However, in cases of severe Sciatica, treatment in this position may trigger very uncomfortable sensations.
-In such cases, the patient should be placed in a special position which allows the practitioner to decreased pressure on the sciatic nerve and renders the treatment more comfortable.
+In such cases, the patient should be placed in a special position, which allows the practitioner to decrease pressure on the sciatic nerve and renders the treatment more comfortable.
 Pay attention to the placement of the pillows.

 play-sharp-fill

 A few final thoughts.
-At the beginning this protocol may seem a bit complicated.
-However, this is the only way to obtain stable clinical results, eliminate tension in the piriformis muscle and free the sciatic nerve from irritation.
+At the beginning, this protocol may seem a bit complicated.
+However, this is the only way to obtain stable clinical results, eliminate tension in the piriformis muscle, and free the sciatic nerve from irritation.

 Step 1.
 Work on the gluteus maximus muscle